Welcome to the Mid-Willamette Bird Alliance!

 Western Bluebird population declines galvanized Elsie Elzroth to make a difference.

-The ASC Bluebird Trail committee was created to promote the conservation of the Western Bluebird (Sialia mexicana) and other native cavity-nesters through field work, scientific studies, and education.
-A series of bluebird boxes have been placed in ideal habitat for the birds.
-Volunteers monitor the nesting success throughout the breeding season, and results are reported to several organizations.
+The ASC Bluebird Trail Committee promotes conservation of the Western Bluebird (Sialia mexicana) and other native cavity-nesters through field work, scientific studies, and education.
+Bluebird boxes have been placed in ideal habitats and are monitored throughout the breeding season.
+Results are reported to several organizations.

 Hesthavn Grounds & Nature Center